If you’re looking for February Half Term Things to do in Suffolk click here.

-Suffolk is a great place to spend a day out with the kids as there are lots of unique, exciting, educational and entertaining activities for young children.
+Suffolk is a great place to spend a day out with the kids as there are lots of unique, exciting, educational and entertaining activities for children.
 So you’re sure to find something suitable to keep the little ones occupied and entertained – perhaps while you grab a cup of tea and put your feet up!
 Read our what’s on in Suffolk article to keep up with the county’s most popular events.

 If you are the parent of a thrill-seeking ‘wild child’, you can take them along to Anglia Indoor Karting in Ipswich, which offers a full-sized racing circuit and a new under 8’s Kubz Karting that is suitable for 5-7 year-olds and features battery-powered karts and a bouncy play area.

 A classic seaside day out can be found at Mannings Amusement Park in Felixstowe.
 Mannings is just a stone’s throw from the beach and has rides that cater for all age groups, a casino, cafe & bar and crazy golf.

 For more lively days out with the children in Suffolk please see our things to do in Suffolk guide, and for events happening during the school holidays please see Half Term Activities and Summer Holiday Activities.
 If the weather isn’t looking great, why not browse our guide to rainy day things to do with kids in Suffolk.

 Melford Hall is one of East Anglia’s most celebrated Elizabethan houses and has a family connection with Beatrix Potter, who sketched there on her visits.
 The Hall has a room dedicated to Beatrix Potter memorabilia and is home to the original Jemima Puddleduck doll.
 The Hall hosts a number of Fun Days, Treasure Hunts, Teddy Bear’s Picnics and many more activities for the kids.
 Parents can also find areas of interest in the many Exhibitions and Guided Tours on offer, not to mention the beautiful and tranquil gardens and parkland.